 Clubhouse With No Mayo And No Bones.

 It was early on a dark winter morning when I walked into the Bloor and Jane Restaurant for the very first time.
-Like a junkie in need of his next high, I trolled the Bloor West Village on that morning searching for my next fix.
-Although I was not looking to buy illegal drugs, my fix was what I craved every single morning, my bacon and eggs breakfast.
-I had recently begun working in the ice cream business and I always ate my breakfast while on the road before making my first delivery.
+Like a junkie searching for his next fix I trolled the Bloor West Village.
+Although I was not looking to buy illegal drugs, my fix was what I craved every single morning.
+My fix was bacon and eggs for breakfast after I had just recently begun working in the ice cream business.
+I always ate my breakfast before making my first delivery.

 I would not be able to function for the rest of the day unless I succumbed to my daily unhealthy breakfast habit.